anishdhandore/Git-Demo/README.md

-This is not  aproject.
+This is not a project.
 Meant for only practice.